hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 **TIP**: Sometimes, one may be used to column operations or row operations, when writing his/ her computation logics.
 It is Ok to stick with one convention.
 When you need to operate along another axis, use the **transpose** version of the DataFrame, i.e. `DataFrame.T` (Use it like a member variable).

+With the progress of data processing, the table at your hand is usually larger and larger.
+You may want to put the new result back to original table sometimes.
+There are mainly two ways:

+- Adding a new column is easy.
+Just use `df['new-column'] = A valid Sereis`.
+- Adding a new row needs some more work.
+Use `pandas.concat([df, row])`, where `df` is the original DataFrame; and `row` is the new DataFrame with one data point, whose columns are the same as `df`.

 ### Exercise: The Berkeley admission synthesis dataset

 Calculate the by-department admission ratio and the whole-school admission ratio.
 Try to articulate whether there is gender discrimination or not.